 Subject Periods Subject Periods Subject Periods

-English 5 Option A 3 Physical Education 1
+English 5 Option A 3 Physical Education 2

-Maths 5 Option B 3
+Maths 5 Option B 3 PSHE 1

 Religious Education 3 Option C 3

-Science 6
+Science 5

-Students also have timetabled: a weekly PSHE lesson on a Thursday morning and a daily 30 minute Prep session with their tutor to support with the completion of homework.
+Students also have timetabled a daily 30 minute Prep session with their tutor to support with the completion of homework.
 All year groups celebrate Mass once a half term in addition to the liturgies held at the end of each term.

 To provide students with a bespoke place of learning, our state of the art library is open to all students before school, at breaktime, lunchtime and after school.
-In addition to lunchtime enrichment (p.5), there is a free breakfast club for all students before school from 7.30am; after school there are homework clubs and sports clubs running daily.
+In addition to lunchtime enrichment, there is a free breakfast club for all students before school from 7.30am; after school there are homework clubs, extra-curricular activities and sports clubs running daily.